 Step3: Researching solutions to the problem

-Next comes the solutions research stage where we research and test proposed solutions for the customer problem.
+Next on the product manager’s digital to-do list comes the solutions research stage where we research and test proposed solutions for the customer problem.
 The product manager pairs with their product team to come up with ideas and see if they work.

 Here, it’s important to come up with several solutions and run them by our potential target audience.
 If we go with just one idea, we can’t really say how it will turn out in real life until we try.